bdp-raymon/laravel-otp/README.md

 * hash: Using this variable, you are able to determine if the token should be hashed or not.

-* unique: Using this variable, you are able to revoke all generated tokens after creating a new one, for an specific key.
+* unique: Using this variable, you are able to revoke all generated tokens after creating a new one, for a specific key.
 This functionality is only available for Database Driver.

 ### Testing